 The Swiss PEFC Scheme was first endorsed in 2001 and has been re-endorsed a further two times.
-The latest system is currently under assessment.
+The system maintained its endorsement in March 2022.

 To maintain its PEFC endorsement, the system must meet specific endorsement milestones.
 The first milestone is the start of the periodic review within five years of the national approval of the sustainable forest management standard.